 Surrounded by family members at the news conference, Johnson described the frustration and despair he experienced in prison, but he said that with therapy and his family's support he hoped to put the past 13 years behind him.

 Having secured his GED while in prison, Johnson said he hoped one day to own a franchise.
-He also told others who believe they are wrongfully convicted to write to the innocence project for help.

 "I finally got justice," he said.